Arriving to page Run Scenario¶

 In the action menu for the map, you can find the Reset Map option which resets the visible area of the map so that most of the locations are visible.

 On the Run Scenario page you have different side panels.
-The first of them is Map View.
+The first of them is Map Control.

-In the Select Demand/Supply Input Data selection widget, you can select whether to consider demand/supply.
+Location Input - You can select whether to consider demand/supply.
 Depending on your data configuration, you can select from the following:

 - Locations only - Demand and supply values are not considered.
 All locations pull with equal force on the Center of Gravity.